fanluo12/LC/Arrays&Hashing/README.md

 We first use char array to find frequency of string and initialize a char splitChar as 0.
 Looping through frequency array and break as soon as we find first character to split.
 We split string to string array by split() method, and recursively update result max.
 The result part can be confusing since we compare res(initialize as 0) to function(substring, k).
 The idea is if we cannot find break split character we simply return to current string length, so this is the end of recursion
 ### 242. Valid Anagram
 Use letter array to ++ for s and -- for t.
 Loop again and once meet non-zero return false
+### 1189.
+Maximum Number of Balloons
+Remember we cannot use one letter array to represent balloon and update min by traversing "balloon" since balon case.
+We need to use two array, and dived single l count array to right answer l

 # NOT FROM NEETCODE
 ## 283. Move Zeroes